 Staff may become aware of warning signs which indicate a student is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should alert (insert name of mental health first aider).
+These warning signs should always be taken seriously and staff observing any of these warning signs should alert a mental health first aider and report to the DSL via CPOMS.